 • Mobile phones may be used during non-contact time.
-In lessons the use of mobile phones is not permitted unless by the teacher.
+In lessons the use of mobile is not permitted.
+In the study, mobile phones should be on silent.

 Minor Damage in the College

 Things get broken but the college buildings and furniture should be treated with care